vuestorefront/storefront-ui/apps/docs/components/components/combobox.md

 ---
 # Combobox

-Input is an input widget with an associated popup that enables users to select a value for the combobox from a collection of possible values.
+Combobox is an input widget with an associated popup that enables users to select a value for the combobox from a collection of possible values.

 <Generate />